-We make a ton of training videos for our staff and other PTs around the world.
-Occasionally we share them on our blog so those suffering needlessly can see how our approach to hands-on physical therapy helps others to get back to the living the active lifestyles they want and deserve.
+It’s pretty impressive how much various forms of hip and groin pain can be reduced with a simple self-release technique using a lacrosse ball on the the muscles called the “adductors”.
+We make a ton of training videos for our staff and other physical therapists around the world.
+Occasionally we share them on our blog so those suffering needlessly can see how our approach to hands-on physical therapy and unique self-treatment instruction can help others to get back to the living the active lifestyles they want and deserve.

 If you are dealing with groin and hip pain and would like to know how we can help, call us at (512) 693-8849.